 The two major types of financial aid available include government-funded grants such as the Free Application for Student Aid (FAFSA) and the Pell Grant.
 In addition, there are student loans available that require reimbursement.

-The majority of colleges and local welding trade schools have their own funds that can be applied for, whether it's a scholarship, grant, or loan.
+Some local welding trade schools have their own funds that can be applied for, whether it's a scholarship, grant, or loan.
 There are also state government and federal government courses.
+The following is more information about these options.

 For many, grants are the most desirable option, because they don't have to be paid back.
 That means they don't accrue interest either.
 Two of the best options are the FAFSA and the Pell Grant.